 Notifying Senior Accounting Officer details to HMRC: how must the company notify HMRC

 Strictly the company should provide the notification to the Commissioners of HMRC.
-However, we will treat this duty as having been satisfied if it is given to the Customer Relationship Manager (CRM), the Mid-sized Business Customer Engagement Team (CET) or other responsible HMRC officer for the company or companies covered.
+However, we will treat this duty as having been satisfied if it is given to the Customer Compliance Manager (CCM), the Mid-sized Business Customer Engagement Team (CET) or other responsible HMRC officer for the company or companies covered.

 The company’s notification must be provided separately from the SAO certificate.